AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/overview.md

 It is distributed as a Composer package with every release of an Adobe Commerce version.
 See the [Developer](../upgrade-compatibility-tool/developer.md) topic for more information.

-Refer to the [Install](../upgrade-compatibility-tool/install.md) for the first steps with the [!DNL Upgrade Compatibility Tool].
+Refer to the [Install](../upgrade-compatibility-tool/install.md) topic for the first steps with the [!DNL Upgrade Compatibility Tool].

 ## Help improve the [!DNL Upgrade Compatibility Tool]